Loading NuWatt Energy...

 Quick answer

 If you need solar now, compare loans and third-party options today.
-If you specifically want a lower-payment path that can still end in ownership, stay on the Propel waitlist while you compare.
+If you want a lower-payment path that can still end in an ownership option, get a Propel design and prequalify while you compare.

 SMART 3.0, high delivery charges, and strong battery stacking mean Massachusetts homeowners can still make solar work without the homeowner ITC.
-If you need a project this season, it usually makes more sense to compare a loan, lease, and PPA now while staying on the Propel waitlist in parallel.
+With Propel now live here, the practical move is to compare a loan, lease, and PPA against a Propel design side by side before you commit.

-Massachusetts is also one of the clearest future Propel markets because the payment pain is real and the post-ITC financing story is messy.
-If your main goal is a lower-payment ownership path and you can wait through launch timing, the waitlist is the right move.
+Massachusetts is one of the clearest Propel markets because the payment pain is real and the post-ITC financing story is messy.
+If your main goal is a lower-payment path that still ends in an ownership option after a managed period — subject to the agreement terms — Propel is worth comparing directly against a loan.

 What matters right now